Soda Ash Fixer for Long-Lasting Color with Fiber Reactive Dyes

 Perfect For

-- Machine dyeing with reactive dye formulas
+- Machine dyeing with fiber reactive dyes

-- Ensuring lasting, color-rich fabric art
+- Achieving durable, color-rich fabric results

 Instructions

-Immersion Dyeing: Use ¼ to ⅓ cup (57–78 g) of Soda Ash per 3 gallons (11.36 L) of water.
-Add to the dye bath according to your dye recipe.
+Immersion Dyeing: Use 1/4 to 1/3 cup (57–78 g) of Soda Ash per 3 gallons (11.36 L) of water.
+Add to the dye bath following your recipe.

-Machine Dyeing: Dissolve 2–3 cups (0.47–0.71 kg) of Soda Ash in 1 quart (0.95 L) of hot water.
-Add slowly to the dye cycle as instructed in your method.
+Machine Dyeing: Dissolve 2 to 3 cups (0.47–0.71 kg) of Soda Ash in 1 quart (0.95 L) of hot water.
+Add slowly during the dye cycle as directed by your method.